eugenefil/termgrasp/design.md

 2 topics of 3 levels each are grouped into a unit along with extra levels (3 stories, 1 personalized practice and final review) giving typically 11 levels per unit.
 Topic levels are intertwined somewhat: t1-easy t1-medium t2-easy t1-hard t2-medium t2-hard.
 Units are just containers for levels and have no names, numbered sequentially.

+## modular scheme proposal

+Duolingo scheme of typical 5-6 lessons per level, where level 1 introduces words/concepts and levels 2-3 reinforce, seems not very flexible, b/c how to decide how many new concepts to put into those 5-6 lessons of level1?
+Natural language is more flexible - you can possibly get as many words/phrases as you wish.
+But how much would you get from, say, wc?
+Should it occupy its own level or be mixed with other util?
+If mixed, then which util and what if you later try to separate?
+If one later wants to refresh wc, why should he refresh the other util?
+It's harder to name such a level devoted to a couple of (even related) things.

+Also finishing duolingo levels on some topic doesn't end up in proficiency.
+Even in level 3 you mostly assemble sentences from blocks.

+So the proposed solution is to divide knowledge into small modules that deal with one concept only and do the necessary drilling end-to-end: from introducing the concept to gaining proficiency on the terminal writing full commands from scratch without any hint.
+E.g. "pacman -S" module makes sure you understand the underlying repository concept and can freely use the command to install packages.
+You don't mix "pacman -S" with other pacman ops in one module.

+This has advantages:

+- When adding a module, you have to think less, how it fits the overall course - it doesn't mix with other modules.
+Removing is also easier.

+- Naming is easier, b/c module is devoted to one thing only.
+As a consequence, searching for revising the material is also easier.

+- Modules may be really short if the content is short and it's fine.
+You don't have to bring other stuff just to provide enough lessons/levels.
+The only thing needed is to reach the goal of proficiency.

+This is a bit akin to unix philosophy, where utils do one thing only.

+Modules may probably have other modules as dependencies.
+E.g. you need to know grep/regex to fully use "pacman -Ss".
+Should "pacman -S" module depend on "basic sudo" module or introduce basic sudo usage itself?

 # level content

 ## package manager